 When: 29th August, 2018

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss Alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing, and meals.
 Best holiday experience Guaranteed.
 Book Now

 No list of Spanish festivals can ever be complete without mentioning the Fallas in it!
 Literally, a party that takes place for five days in the city of Valencia, this festival brings gigantic colorful characters out on the streets.
 Most of these statues or figures are mostly a result of satire or pop-culture events that have happened throughout the year.
-Apart from witnessing the Fallas on your way, the major highlights of this fiesta are the spectacular shows & fireworks that take place during the day, and the light show on the last night.
+Apart from witnessing the Fallas on your way, the major highlights of one of the most popular festivals in Spain 2019 are the spectacular shows and fireworks that take place during the day, and the light show on the last night.

 Where: Valencia, Spain

 When: 15th to 19th March, 2018

 3. Feria De Abril (April Fair Of Seville)